enlinghu/enlinghu.github.io/_publications/sanw-IJBM-2023.md

 collection: publications
 permalink: /publication/sand-IJBM-2023
 venue: "International Journal of Biological Macromolecules"
-excerpt: 'This paper is about wound healing
+excerpt: 'This paper is about wound healing."
 date: 2023-12-31
 ---